pinnable image of pregnant mom with fork on phone screen. Dinkum Tribe logo and URL. Text says morning sickness hacks.

 Most recent pregnancy.

-3. Stay hydrated: I honestly did not find that this helped all that much, but many of my pregnant friends said it made a huge difference for them.
-Get a lidded cup and straw, and sip often.
+3. Stay hydrated!
+I honestly did not find that this helped all that much, but many pregnant people say it makes a huge difference for them.
+Get a lidded cup and straw or a cute water bottle and sip often.
+If plain water isn’t something you can manage, try adding a slice of fruit or cucumber.

-4. No tight clothing around the waist/belly: That just kicks up acid reflux, which will make you feel worse.
+4. No tight clothing around the waist/belly.
+The constant pressure just kicks up acid reflux, which will make you feel worse.
 Loose, flowing clothing around the belly and waist area will help.

 husband and pregnant wife with cheesecake.
 Chocolate (as in this cheesecake) often gives temporary relief from morning sickness.